bradcstevens/ms-teams-ai-agent/src/app/mcp/TOOL_DISCOVERY_README.md

 ## Integration with Agent Framework

-The tool discovery system integrates with Task 3.6 (Agent Framework Tool Bridge):
+The tool discovery system integrates with the Agent Framework Tool Bridge:

 1. **Tool Discovery**: Automatic discovery from MCP servers
 2. **Schema Conversion**: MCP format to Agent Framework format